 , (loosely) based on the novel by Gregory Mcdonald.

 Irwin M. Fletcher (Chevy Chase), better known as 'Fletch', writes a column for a Los Angeles newspaper under the byline 'Jane Doe'.
 He's working undercover at a local beach where a lot of hard drug-trafficking is taking place when he is suddenly cornered by Alan Stanwyck (Tim Matheson) who, assuming him to be one of the many junkies floating around the beach, makes him a strange offer.
-Claiming he has incurable cancer, Stanwyck wants Fletch to murder him a week from that date in order to both avoid his suffering and to provide for his family by allowing them to claim life insurance, and offers Fletch a considerable sum of money to murder him a week from that date.
+Claiming he has incurable cancer, Stanwyck asks Fletch to murder him a week from that date in order to both avoid his suffering and to provide for his family by allowing them to claim life insurance.
 Intrigued, Fletch begins to investigate Stanwyck's claims, discovering that things may be tied in with the story he is investigating at the beach, and that a sinister police chief (Joe Don Baker) may also be involved...

 Probably Chevy Chase's most well-known role after Clark Griswold